Hi Anna, welcome to our team!

 I think it is exciting how the climate crisis FINALLY has made it to the top of the public agenda.
 In Sweden, a critical report (in swedish) on Sweden’s climate policy was published by the Swedish Climate Policy Council last week.
 All of a sudden we had a more realistic debate on the actions we need to take in order to achieve the climate goals.
 Moreover, a new report from WWF Sweden (in swedish)shows that six out of ten Swedes worry about the climate crisis, compared to four out of ten a year ago.

 What is even more exciting, is that people are willing to take action.
 The report shows that, during the last year, half of the respondents have tried to reduce their climate impact.
 One out of three are now biking or walking instead of driving.
-Many people are also
+Many have also reduced their consumption and changed the way they eat.
+The SOM Institute at the University of Gothenburg, which conducts measurements of Swedes’ attitudes every year, shows a similar trend in the latest Consumption Report.
+I think these are very promising figures!

 What made you interested in nudging and behavioral science in the first place?